ToniWonKanobi/theoveranalyzed.net/posts/2015/10/9/stop-comparing-app-prices-to-cups-of-starbucks.md

 Obviously, his "reasons" why ~$5 is better spent on coffee than apps is just as comical as when regular people make the same argument in real life.
 Note: people "say" plenty without using words.
 Some folks are hard-pressed to spend a few bucks on an app that is *so* much better than the default app Apple includes on every iPhone.

 Their refusal to pay for an app that a developer(s) has spent months working on is just mind-boggling to me.
 Most iPhone users don't think paying $5 for an app is something they should have to do. *"Oh, there's a free version of the same app.
 I'll get that one."* Other [shady] developers' race to the bottom of the App Store charts has fostered these feelings in non-nerdy types.
-[It needs to stop][daringfireball].
+[It needs to stop][5].

 That's what Brooks' post is about.